Business Model Breakdown

 Where the Revenue Comes From

-Who buys: Residential, commercial, and industrial customers across New York City and Westchester County.
+Who buys: Residential, commercial, industrial, and governmental customers in New York City and Westchester County.

 Why It Works (Competitive Advantages)

-- ✔Essential service provider with high barriers to entry
+- ✔Efficient Scale: Extensive infrastructure network with high barriers to entry

 What Our Analysis Says